leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ## Tutorial overview

-> _Note: Familiarity with Golang, although not a strict necessity, is highly recommended to follow this tutorial._
+> _Note: Familiarity with Golang, although not a strict necessity, is recommended to follow this tutorial._

 This tutorial will review the tools and procedures required to develop in Gno.Land.
 These are: